1973 Mount Gambier cave diving accident: The Shaft

 The entrance to the sinkhole known as "The Shaft" was discovered in 1938 in a field known as Thompson's Paddock, on a farm near Allendale East, a few kilometres south of Mount Gambier, when one of a team of horses stumbled over a small hole about a 1 ft across, which proved to be a solution shaft opening into a large sinkhole.
 The hole was later opened up to about 1 m diameter for exploration access.
 In the mid-1960s a local diver climbed down the rain-enlarged 0.8 m opening into the cave’s 17 m wide lake chamber and made the first descent to a depth of about 21 m.

 The cave is one of several deep solution features in porous limestone in this part of south Australia.
 The main chamber is about 140 m long and 80 m wide.
 Water level is about 7 m below ground level, and the hole is considerably wider at this point.
 A rock pile directly under the surface opening rises to a minimum depth of about 36 m.
 A tunnel extends to the northwest to a depth of about 80 m, and another to the east reaches a maximum depth of 124 m.
 Because of the size of the hole and the height of the drop, divers and equipment are lowered into the chamber separately using a hoist system.

 The name is claimed to be derived from the bright shaft of sunlight which penetrates through the entrance to the depths on a sunny day.

-The first reasonably accurate map of the cavern was made in 1984 after the newly-formed CDAA Research Group made mapping and photographic dives showing the chamber to be roughly oval in shape.
+The first reasonably accurate map of the cavern was made in 1984 after the newly formed CDAA Research Group made mapping and photographic dives showing the chamber to be roughly oval in shape.
 There was another exploration in June 1992, but the deepest sections were surveyed and mapped in 2002/03.
 The eastern tunnel is obstructed by restrictions at about 57 m and continues downwards to 124 m before becoming horizontal, and further access is blocked by a rock pile.
+Despite knowing their maximum depths, however, the total lengths of the northwest and southwest tunnels are unknown, and they may extend as far as the southern shores as part of the intricate freshwater-drainage system flowing through the mountains in the area.

 The Shaft is on private land and is restricted to divers accredited with the CDAA.